t-flora/t-flora/README.md

 I once built a simple von Neumann machine emulator and realized I really enjoyed building it.
 Deeply interested in AI and its consequences.
 Up-to-date on its capabilities.

-How to reach me: email tiagomflora@gmail.com
+How to reach me: email tflora@uchicago.edu or tiagomflora@gmail.com

 <!---
 t-flora/t-flora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.